 Robert Paul Polz, graduated from St. Paul’s High School in 1980 and obtained his Bachelor of Arts from St. Paul’s College, University of Manitoba, in 1983.
 He entered seminary for the Archdiocese of Winnipeg and received his Master of Divinity from St. Peter’s Seminary, King’s College, University of Western Ontario, in 1987.
 He was ordained to the Diaconate at St. John Brebeuf Church on August 26, 1987 and ordained to the Priesthood at St. Mary’s Cathedral on May 20, 1988.
 After several years of parochial ministry, Fr.
 Robert returned to studies and obtained a Licentiate in Canon Law, Saint Paul University, and a Master in Canon Law, University of Ottawa, in May 2003.
 Formerly serving as a Judge, he now serves as Defender of the Bond for the Regina Regional Matrimonial Tribunal, Winnipeg Branch, and as Promoter of Justice for the Winnipeg Archdiocesan Tribunal.
 Currently the Pastor of Saint John XXIII Parish in Winnipeg, Fr.
 Robert’s ministry in the Archdiocese also includes service as a member of the College of Consultors and the Council of Priests.
 As Ecumenical and Interfaith Liaison for the Archdiocese, he is a member and a Past-President of the Western Diocesan and Eparchial Coordinators of Ecumenism (WDECE), chairperson of the Winnipeg Week of Prayer for Christian Unity, a participant in the Winnipeg Jewish-Catholic Dialogue, and a board member of the Manitoba Multifaith Council.
 Fr.
 Robert has served as the Archbishop’s Representative on the St. Paul’s High School Board of Directors for over 20 years.
 He is grateful for the continued growth in excellence he has witnessed in the school over these years, particularly the various spiritual and service activities which contribute to the wholistic development of our students.

 Mark Tachie and his family have resided in Winnipeg since 2001.
-Mark is a Professor of Mechanical Engineering at the University of Manitoba since 2001, and is serving his first term as a member of Board of Directors.
+Mark is a Professor of Mechanical Engineering at the University of Manitoba since 2001 and is serving his first term as a member of the Board of Directors.
 Mark and his wife Rose-Marie attended Catholic schools for most of their lives and believe that Catholic education greatly enriched their lives.
 Mark and Rose-Marie have two sons and a daughter.
-The boys attend St Paul’s High School, the older boy completed in 2018, and our daughter attends St Maurice School.
-The Tachie family attend St. Timothy Parish where Mark has served on the Parish Pastoral Council since 2017.
+The boys attend St. Paul’s High School, the older boy completed in 2018, and their daughter attends St. Maurice School.
+The Tachie family attends St. Timothy Parish where Mark has served on the Parish Pastoral Council since 2017.